 C. FIXED INCOME represents a means of reducing overall portfolio risk and capturing incremental returns either domestically or globally.
 Inefficiencies in the pricing and trading of fixed income securities create opportunities to add value through active management.
-100% of the fixed income portion of the portfolio will be invested in actively managed portfolios.
+As a result, 100% of the fixed income portion of the portfolio will be invested in actively managed portfolios.
+However, some segments of the fixed income markets, principally U.S. Treasuries and sovereign government securities, may be managed via passive index funds.